geoffxy/conductor/website/docs/cli/run.md

 the number of virtual CPUs detected in the machine.
 This flag behaves analogously to the `-j` flag in `make`.

+### `--check`

+When set, Conductor will parse and validate all tasks that would be executed but it will not actually execute the tasks.
+This flag is useful for checking that tasks are defined correctly in `COND` files.

 ### `-h` or `--help`

 Prints a help message that provides details about how to use the `cond run`